davidkhala/mysql-hints/HeatWave/TPC-H.md

 ## Why not MySQL Workbench
-- Workbench can only support either CSV or JSON file type, but not .tbl files
+- Workbench can only support either CSV or JSON file type, but not .tbl files. `.tbl` is the output format of TPC-H dbgen
-- Workbench do not have JS mode